cwilligv/GettingAndCleaningData-CourseProject/README.md

 # Getting And CleaningData CourseProject

-The following steps were performed to accomplish the project:
+The following steps were performed to accomplish the project.
+Furher comments are found in the R source file:

 1. Read all text files and store them in data.table objects.
 2. Merged the data sets (subjects, features and activity) by using rbind function.